-When experienced Cannabis users begin purchasing their medicine from a producer, they’re quite often choked by the lack of strains of dominant Sativa or dominant Indica.
-Most of these people think of Sativas as being higher in THC than Indicas and this used to be correct.
-But nowadays, there are as many high THC Indicas as high THC Sativas and with outsourced genetics and proprietary strains, the highest dominance you’ll find among any of the current producers is about 60/40.
+When Cannabis users, experienced or otherwise, begin purchasing their medicine from a producer or dispensary, they’re quite often choked by the lack of strains of dominant Sativa or dominant Indica.
+Most people think of Sativas as being higher in THC than Indicas and this used to be correct.
+But nowadays, there are as many high THC Indicas as high THC Sativas.
+With outsourced genetics and proprietary strains, the highest dominance you’ll find among many of the current producers is about 60/40.
 That isn’t dominance if you ask me.
 Compared the days of old of 90% Sativa dominant Hazes, 60% is barely a pass.
 So are hybrids diluting the availability of dominant Indica and Sativa strains?

-Yet patients order daily according to this vague separation limiting their choices, limiting their cannabinoid ratios, and that ain’t good for anyone!
+Customers make purchases daily according to this vague separation.
+This limits their choices and cannabinoid ratios and that ain’t good for anyone!
 The more different team members in your game the better.
 Mix away is what I say!

 What I’m referring to is the hybridization of indica/sativa in so many strains.
-There are some producers in fact that only offer hybrid strains, so it’s important to remember that the THC molecule isn’t different in a Sativa than it is in an Indica, which means that it’s the other players in the band making us feel those effects.
+There are some producers in fact that only offer hybrid strains.
+It’s important to remember that the THC molecule isn’t different in a Sativa than it is in an Indica, which means that it’s the other players in the band making us feel those effects.
 Limiting your purchases based on past experiences with dominant strains may lead to lack of access.

 THC and CBD were meant to work together in far-ranging ratios.
 Successful management of most daily users involves some of each compound at varying ratios throughout the day or night.